p-m-p/parsonic/packages/share-button/README.md

 ## Usage

-The share button can be used with your favourite bundler or directly from a CDN.
+Use the share button with your favourite bundler or directly from a CDN.
 A minified build is provided as `min.js` with a source map.

 ### Quick start